My obsession with finding a natural solution for eczema started about 10 years ago.

-- Antibiotics and steroid creams provide temporary relief, but ultimately make the problem worse.
+- Antibiotics and steroid creams provide temporary relief, but can in the long term, make the problem worse.

-- There are effective natural solutions which provide permanent relief without having to spend a fortune.
+- There are effective natural solutions which provide symptom relief without having to spend a fortune.

 - The adage “physician heal thyself” only applies if you are in a position whereby you are too proud to ask for help from other holistic healers who have the necessary expertise and objectivity to deal with it.

 The rest of this blog post is a combination of facts I’ve discovered while researching this problem, and practical advice I’ve found actually works (both for myself, and others who are increasingly seeking my help here in my clinic.)

 Why Are More People Than Ever Suffering From Eczema?

 Results from a recent study showed a 40% rise in the number of people visiting their GP to report new cases of eczema.
 This is a shocking figure, but what’s worse is that experts are still unable to agree on why this is happening.
 From an herbalist’s point of view, there are several issues which are clearly contributing to the problem.

 An appalling number of chemicals are finding their way into our food chain and our bodies.
 This includes:

 - Pesticides such as glyphosate– a weed killer which experts believe has the ability to destroy the delicate balance of good and bad bacteria found in the gut.
 More about this later.

 - Antibiotics, which are regularly used in the farming industry and increasingly over prescribed at the GP’s office.

-- Vaccinations – without getting embroiled in the heated debate this topic always fuels, it remains a fact that in the 1950s children received a total of 7 vaccinations, yet today they’re given up to 36 by the time they’re 6 years old.
+- Vaccinations – without getting embroiled in the heated debate this topic always fuels, it remains a fact that in the 1950’s children received a total of 7 vaccinations, yet today they’re given up to 36 by the time they’re 6 years old.
 This does pose the question of how stimulated an immature immune system will go on to be when it’s denied the opportunity to mount a response.
-It’s interesting to note that the National Eczema Society itself states that “immunisation can cause eczema or make pre-existing eczema worse.”